The Four Suits = The Four Seasons

 (This video is part of “Unlocking the Sacred Book of Destiny: Introduction to The Cards of Life” filmed live in July 2010 at a workshop in Atlanta, Georgia USA.
 To purchase the DVD, please click here or visit The Cards of Life Online Store)

 Hearts govern the first period of our lives and the first season of the year – the season of childhood.
 Family, love, home, relationships, emotions, and children all fall under the domain of Hearts.
-People who are born as a Hearts Birth Card are child-like in nature because they are the children of the deck, often maintaining a youthful exuberance even into later years.
+The Hearts suit signifies emotion.
+Birthdays identified with this suit find the greatest fulfillment in a positive expression of love, compassion and understanding.
+Hearts people, above all others, are best “suited” to demonstrate these attributes.
+People who are born as a Hearts card are child-like in nature because they are the children of the deck, often maintaining a youthful exuberance even into later years.
 They never really get old, not on the inside.
 They usually love children.
-Hearts people are most concerned and affected by their personal relationships, especially relationships with people in their families.
-They live through emotions and relationships.
-Hearts is also the suit of sex and Hearts people seem to make that a greater priority than the other suits.
-The Hearts person is here searching for the perfect love.
-The positive hearts is friendly and affectionate; the negative hearts is self-indulgent or flirtatious.
-Hearts excel in people-oriented careers.
-They make good nurses, teachers, and counselors, as well as artists and musicians.